 Chris Crowley joined Prof. Schatz’ Pattern Formation and Control Lab in spring of 2014.
 Before joining Prof. Schatz lab, he worked at the National Institute of Standards and Technology (NIST) in the Fluid Metrology Group where he studied fluid measurement science.
 While at NIST, he maintained various liquid flow primary standards and he worked in the wind tunnel developing high fidelity anemometer calibration techniques for varying turbulence intensities.
 Now, in the Pattern Formation and Control Lab, Chris is searching for evidence of dynamically relevant, unstable solutions to the Navier-Stokes equations at the onset of turbulence in Taylor-Couette flow using fully time resolved tomographic particle image velocimetry (tomo PIV).
 These special solutions called, exact coherent structures play a key role in a fundamentally deterministic description of turbulence.

 Logan Kageorge is a graduate student in the School of Physics.
 He has a B.A. in Physics and Mathematics from Boston University, where he studied Nanophotonics with Bennett Goldberg.
 He joined the Pattern Formation and Control Lab in the spring of 2016.
-Logan is taking over the quasi-2D turbulence experiment, working to probe the series of bifurcations the system undergoes, as well as explore the role of exact coherent structures in the weakly turbulent regime.
+Logan is taking over the quasi-2D turbulence experiment, exploring the role of exact coherent structures in the weakly turbulent regime and mapping the dynamical connections between them.

 - Shih-Yin Lin is an Assistant Professor in the Department of Physics at National Changhua University of Education.